Homotopy, Symmetry, and Non-Hermitian Band Topology: Topological properties of nodal and band-gapped phases

-Note that there are redundancies in the canonical-form parameterization Eq.~\eqref{eq_hdcp} that should be quotiented out.
-The first comes from the matrices $V$ that commute with $H_D$.
+Note however that there are redundancies in the canonical-form parameterization Eq.~\eqref{eq_hdcp}, which should be quotiented out.
+The first redundancy consists of matrices $V$ that commute with $H_D$.
 They are the stabilizers of $H_D$ under the action of $V$.
-By doing direct calculations, it turns out that the stabilizers are given by
+By direct calculation, it turns out that the stabilizers are given by

 where $\alpha_j\ne 0~(j\le n), \alpha_{n+j}+i\beta_j\ne 0$.
 Here all $\alpha_j$ and $\beta_j$ are real numbers.
-From this parameterization, the above form of $V_s$ may be identified with the group $(\mathbb R^{\times})^n\times (\mathbb C^{\times})^m$, where $\mathbb R^{\times}$ is the multiplication group of (nonzero) real numbers and $\mathbb C^{\times}$ is the multiplication group of (nonzero) complex numbers (see Appendix.~\ref{ap_hpgl}).
-They correspond to multiplying the real eigenvectors with real numbers or the complex eigenvectors with complex numbers, a gauge transformation of the Bloch state.
-The Hamiltonian is also invariant when one permutes the blocks in $H_D$ and the column vectors in $V$ simultaneously.
-This action is the product of two permutations (symmetric) groups $S_n\times S_m$.
-In sum, the space $X^{(m,n)}$ of real gapped matrices with $m$ pairs of complex eigenvalues and $n$ real eigenvalues is given by
+From this parameterization, the above form of $V_s$ may be identified with the group $(\mathbb R^{\times})^n\times (\mathbb C^{\times})^m$, where $\mathbb R^{\times}$ is the multiplicative group of nonzero real numbers and $\mathbb C^{\times}$ is the multiplicative group of nonzero complex numbers (see Appendix.~\ref{ap_hpgl}).
+They correspond to multiplying the real eigenvectors with real numbers or the complex eigenvectors with complex numbers; a gauge transformation of the state.
+The second redundancy is the invariance of the Hamiltonian \(H\) when one permutes the blocks in $H_D$ and the column vectors in $V$ simultaneously.
+This action is the product of two permutation (symmetric) group elements in $S_n\times S_m$, one acting on the real, and one on the complex eigenvalues.

+To summarize, the total space $X^{(m,n)}$ of real gapped matrices with $m$ pairs of complex eigenvalues and $n$ real eigenvalues is given by block diagonal \(H_D\), a change of basis \(V\), and a subsequent removal of the gauge degrees of freedom; leading to the space